 Mathematics and Reading are assessed once every other year.
 Science and Writing are generally administered once every four (4) years.
-The National Assessment Governing Board decides the subject tested each year.
+The National Assessment Governing Board determines the NAEP assessment schedule including the grades and subjects tested each year.
 The current schedule can be found on their website at Assessment Schedule (nagb.gov).
-The NAEP assessment window is a six-week period from the last week of January to the first week of March each year.
+The NAEP assessment window is defined in federal law as the six-week period from the last week of January to the first week of March each year.
 Each sampled school is assigned a single assessment day during the six-week window.